• Skip to primary navigation

 You will also need to adjust the cooking time as the thicker the pasta, the longer it will take to cook.

-Lemon Capellini Salad can be made one or even two days before you want to serve it; just leave out the basil leaves to stir through just before serving.
+Lemon Capellini Salad can be made one or even two days before you want to serve it; just leave out the basil leaves to stir through just before serving otherwise they will brown.

 Store it in an airtight container in the fridge, and it should last three or four days.